Loracio/odpmkd/README.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 This is a derivate work, based on <https://github.com/seichter/odp2md>, &copy; 2019-2021 Hartmut Seichter, under the same license.

+This is a modification to run the tests.